process-engine/bpmn-io_custom-bundle/README.md

 **Motivation**: We created this project to solve a bundling issue, when using Aurelia and bpnm-js there are some dependencies that cannot be resolved.
-For example some parts of bpnm-js require the NodeJS `fs` module.
+For example some parts of bpmn-js require the NodeJS `fs` module.

 To get around this issue we tried using the [`bower-bpmn-js`](https://github.com/bpmn-io/bower-bpmn-js) module via bower in our aurelia application.
 This worked but we also needed